Can a PDA Evaluation Identify Masking in Adults?

 Why PDA Can Be Difficult to Recognize

+Because these experiences are largely internal, they can be easy for others to miss.
 As a result, many adults spend years wondering why they seem to struggle with things that appear effortless for everyone else.

-Looking Beyond Surface Level Behavior
+Looking Beyond Surface-Level Behavior

-One of the most important differences in a neurodiversity affirming evaluation is that it does not rely solely on what is visible from the outside.
+One of the most important differences in a neurodiversity-affirming evaluation is that it does not rely solely on what is visible from the outside.

 A person can appear successful while simultaneously experiencing significant internal distress.